danistrebel/genai-factory/cloud-run-rag/README.md

 **THIS MODULE IS STILL WIP**

-The module deploys a "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run, Vetex AI, Cloud SQL and BigQuery.
+The module deploys a "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run, Vertex AI, Cloud SQL and BigQuery.

 A Cloud Run job periodically indexes sample [movies data](./data/top-100-imdb-movies.csv) in BigQuery, creates embeddings and stores them in a Cloud SQL database.
 Another Cloud Run frontend application leverages the text embeddings from the Cloud SQL database and answers questions on these movies in json format.